 The solution in the dream might not be 100% clear, but there would surely be cues and clues to give a route to solving the problem.

-On the part of instinct, it is most reliable for something that is clear enough to make someone take instinctive action.
+On the part of instinct, it is most reliable for something clear enough to make someone take instinctive action.

 Reliable in the sense that it is the subconscious trying to save the individual from harm by triggering the rush of adrenaline to stiffen the muscles and shut down pain receptors in case the individual is injured in the process.